Grantham North services

 Granada renewed their lease on the land in 2000, allowing the service area to operate for another 25 years.
 The land's rent was recorded as £953,000 per year at the time.

 The hotel here was one of several which were used by David and Jean Davidson, a retired couple who stayed in Travelodges almost every single night from 1985 to 2007.
-The pair saved money by booking in advance and found the lifestyle easier than maintaining their own flat, which wasn't wheelchair accessible.
-A room in the Grantham North Travelodge is named The Davidson Suite in their honour.
+The pair booked in advance to receive rates as low as £9 a night, and found the lifestyle easier than maintaining their own flat, which wasn't wheelchair accessible.
+The accessible room in the Grantham North Travelodge was known as The Davidson Suite in their honour.

 Moto will triple the size of the HGV parking area in 2022, which currently only provides 15 spaces, adding an additional 11 spaces to the current parking area and 29 new spaces next to the Travelodge.